When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: SODA: Stereotyped Object Diagnostic Audit

 where $G$ is a demographic dimension, $\mathcal{P}_G$ is the set of all unordered pairs of demographic groups in $G$, and $P_{g}^{(a)}$ denotes the attribute distribution for group $g \in G$.

-\textbf{3) Visual Attribute Concentration Score (VAC):} This entropy-based score quantifies how concentrated attribute distributions become under a specific prompt:
+\item \textbf{Visual Attribute Concentration Score (VAC):} This entropy-based score quantifies how concentrated attribute distributions become under a specific prompt:

-where $H(P^{(a)})$ is the Shannon entropy of the value distribution for attribute $a$ and $H_{\text{max}}$ is the maximum possible entropy (under a uniform distribution).
-We can compute an VAC score for each model-object combination by averaging over all visual attributes $A$.
+where $H(P^{(a)})$ is the Shannon entropy~\cite{shannon1948mathematical} of the value distribution for attribute $a$ and $H_{\text{max}}$ is the maximum possible entropy (under a uniform distribution).
+We compute a VAC score for each model-object combination by averaging over all visual attributes $A$. \end{enumerate}